 These lessons are suitable but sometimes a little all over the place, which is why I always recommend a structured approach.
 I never base my language learning on Youtube and only use it as an aid.
 This is where Ling comes into the equation.

 Simply Learn is another product from the makers of the Ling app.
-A phrasebook and flashcard app are perfect for building your Kannada vocabulary when you have a spare 5 minutes.
+A phrasebook and flashcard app is perfect for building your Kannada vocabulary when you have a spare 5 minutes.
 It is not as intensive as the Ling App and should be an add-on to the larger Ling App product.

 Learn Kannada With Ling

+The best solution for why there is no Kannada on Duolingo is here.
 Ling has a complete course on the Kannada language, including(vitally) writing practice to learn the script.
 The app measures and tracks your performance to see yourself in relation to other learners and what you might need to improve.

 Additionally, all our content isn’t just aimed at English speakers.
 We have 60 languages you can learn, but also 60 languages you can learn from.
 (For a real challenge, use the interface of a second language to learn a 3rd language).

 We have a free version where you can learn many new words and begin to navigate around the site.
 But I’d recommend using the pro version for access to the complete course.
 That’s 50 units with four lessons in each unit.